GB CLP

 Great Britain HSE Publishes New Batch of GB MCL Agency Opinions

-The UK Health and Safety Executive (HSE) has released a new batch of GB MCL Agency Opinions, proposing updated mandatory classifications for various industrial and biocidal substances.
-While these are not yet legally binding, they signal imminent regulatory shifts that will require manufacturers to review product labels, safety data sheets, and downstream compliance obligations.
+The UK Health and Safety Executive has published a new batch of GB MCL Agency Opinions proposing updated mandatory classifications for various industrial and biocidal substances.
+These proposals signal upcoming changes to labelling and safety data sheet requirements that will necessitate early impact assessments and supply chain adjustments.

 hse.gov.ukUnited KingdomUnited Kingdom